Things to See and Do in Cantabria

 Valles de Asón y Miera

 Dramatic sparsely populated glacial valleys, which run parallel to each other make an ideal circular tour.
-Don't miss the source of the Rio Asón or cave-trekking or walking in the Collados de Asón nature park - there is a great Visitor's Centre in La Gandara, the lovely spa town of Lierganes is worth a visit and finish off the day with Chocolate y Picatostes down in Limpias.
+Don't miss the source of the Rio Asón or cave-trekking or walking in the Collados de Asón nature park - there is a great Visitor's Centre in La Gandara and the lovely spa town of Lierganes is worth a visit.

 Cuevas de Covalanas